connectpalaniappan/pal-notes/pages/Year end review.md

 		- **Automation:** Identify opportunities to automate tasks and processes within the COS monolith to reduce manual intervention and the risk of human error.
 	-
 - COS authtoken deletion
+  collapsed:: true
+	- TODO [#A] I was wondering if you could look over [https://github.corp.clover.com/clover/server/pull/17774/files](https://github.corp.clover.com/clover/server/pull/17774/files) for me with a critical eye.
+I am concerned that I may have been too aggressive in what is a token read.
+I have commented on the lines I am concerned about.
+	  DEADLINE: <2024-12-10 Tue>
+- Architecture guild
+- Year end review notes
+	- **Active Architecture Guild Participation:** Consistently reviewed key project architectures, providing valuable feedback and ensuring alignment with company standards.
+	- **Influential Leadership:** Actively participated in Architecture Guild meetings, guiding discussions and helping steer key initiatives in the right direction.
+	- **Strategic Vision:** Played a crucial role in setting the architectural trajectory for company projects, impacting technology choices and development practices.
+	- **Cross-Team Collaboration:** Fostered collaboration between onDot and Clover teams by facilitating connections and identifying relevant stakeholders for joint initiatives.
+	- **Technical Expertise:** Leveraged deep technical expertise to provide guidance and recommendations on complex architectural challenges.
+	- **Mentorship & Knowledge Sharing:** Mentored other engineers on architectural best practices and design principles, contributing to their professional growth.
+	- **Process Improvement:** Contributed to the improvement of architectural review processes, enhancing efficiency and effectiveness.
+	- **Problem Solving:** Successfully navigated challenging architectural discussions, finding solutions that balanced technical needs with business requirements.
 	-
+	-
+	- ## Tasks
+	- TODO [#B] Eric document on saving timestamp review
+	- TODO [#B] Review Push decomposition by Rishab https://github.corp.clover.com/clover/architecture/pull/110/files -
 -
 -
 - ## Tasks